Caring for Yourself

 Take care of yourself.
 Talk about your feelings and concerns with someone your trust and who understands your situation such as a family member, friend, counsellor or religious advisor.

-- What you might expect as your loved one gets sicker…
+You might expect as your loved one health declines…

 - As the illness progresses, both you and your loved one will have many changing emotions.